Innovative Eyewear (LUCY)

 Konrad Dabrowski, Chief AI and Growth Officer

-Eric David Cohen is one of the founders of Innovative Eyewear and has served as its Chief Technology Officer since September 2019.
-Before joining Innovative Eyewear, from August 2017 to August 2019, Mr. Cohen was the chief technology officer of Lucyd Ltd., where he led the company's technological advancements and digital ad campaigns.
+David Eric Cohen is a co-founder of Innovative Eyewear and has served as its Chief Technology Officer since September 2019.
+Before his employment at Innovative Eyewear, from August 2017 to August 2019, Mr. Cohen served as the chief technology officer of Lucyd Ltd., a smart eyewear development company, where he led the company's technological advancements and digital ad campaigns.

 AI Analysis | Feedback